Competition-based control of the false discovery proportion: Applications to Real and Simulated Data

-When applying the procedures to our datasets we specifically looked at which of the four methods for controlling the FDP --- FDP-KRB, and the novel FDP-SB, FDP-UB, and FDP-SD (here we used the \emph{randomized version} described in \supsec~\ref{supsec:algs}) --- generally delivers the most discoveries.
-Similarly, we asked which of the three methods that provide a upper prediction bound on TDC's FDP --- TDC-KRB and our new TDC-SB and TDC-UB --- generally delivers the tightest bound.
+When applying the procedures to our datasets we specifically looked at which of the two methods for controlling the FDP --- FDP-KRB, and the novel FDP-SD (here we used the \emph{randomized version} described in \supsec~\ref{supsec:algs}) --- generally delivers the most discoveries.

-The top-left panel of Figure~\ref{fig:sim_spec} shows that in the spectrum-ID simulation FDP-SD consistently delivers the largest number of discoveries, and FDP-KRB is typically the worst with a typical power loss of about 7\% compared with FDP-SD.
-We see similar results in the GWAS example: Figure \ref{fig:BB_panel} (top-left) shows that for $\alp=0.05$ FDP-SD yields the largest number of discoveries for all 8 traits with FDP-KRB typically yielding only 0-50\% of the number reported by FDP-SD.
+The left panel of Figure~\ref{fig:sim_spec} shows that in the spectrum-ID simulation FDP-KRB's median power never exceeds that of FDP-SD with a typical power loss of about 7\% compared with the latter.
+We see similar results in the GWAS example: Figure \ref{fig:BB_panel} (top-left) shows that for $\alp=0.05$ FDP-SD yields the larger number of discoveries for all 8 traits with FDP-KRB typically yielding only 0-50\% of the number reported by FDP-SD.
 For $\alpha=0.1,0.2$ (middle and bottom left panels) the results are a little more mixed: for three of the 16 trait-parameters combinations FDP-SD loses to FDP-KRB, but for the other 13 FDP-SD yields more discoveries and typically by a wide margin.
-In our linear regression data for all parameter combinations FDP-SD again reports the most discoveries among all FDP-controlling procedures (Figure~\ref{fig:lin_reg}, left panel).
+In our linear regression data for all parameter combinations FDP-SD again reports more discoveries than FDP-KRB (Figure~\ref{fig:lin_reg}).

 In terms of how much power is given up when controlling the FDP using FDP-SD vs.\ controlling the FDR using TDC, the bottom-left panel of Figure~\ref{fig:sim_spec} shows in the spectrum-ID dataset that the median power loss is 3.6\% when using $\gam=0.05$, and it is 5.7\% when using $\gam=0.01$.
 In the GWAS example we see wide variations in terms of power loss, depending on the trait-parameters combination: Figure~\ref{fig:BB_panel} (right column).
-A similar variability is observed in the linear regression dataset (Figure~\ref{fig:lin_reg}, left panel): compare the green mark in the TDC column with the green ($\gam=0.05$) and purple ($\gam=0.1$) marks in FDP-SD's column, as well as the TDC's red mark with the corresponding red ($\gam=0.05$) and blue ($\gam=0.1$) marks of FDP-SD.
+A similar variability is observed in the linear regression dataset (Figure~\ref{fig:lin_reg}): compare the violet mark in the TDC column with the green ($\gam=0.05$) and violet ($\gam=0.1$) marks in FDP-SD's column, as well as the TDC's cyan mark with the corresponding red ($\gam=0.05$) and cyan ($\gam=0.1$) marks of FDP-SD.